"No one cares about us because we were born in Afghanistan."

 ○ In October 1996, the tip of a woman's thumb was amputated because she had painted her nails.

-○ In 1999, a mother with seven children was accused of murdering her husband at the Kabul Gaji Sports Stadium and was executed in front of 30,000 spectators instead of her daughter, who was strongly suspected of the crime.
+○ In 1999, a mother with seven children was accused of murdering her husband at the Kabul Gaji Sports Stadium and was executed in front of 30,000 spectators; she was punished instead of her daughter, who was strongly suspected of the crime.

-○ When a woman discovered that she was running an unofficial school in her apartment, the children were beaten, and women were thrown down the stairs. threw a woman down the stairs, and detained.
+○ When a woman was discovered running an unofficial school in her apartment, the children were beaten and the women were thrown down the stairs.

-○ Women should not walk down the street unless they are accompanied by blood relatives or wearing a burka.
+○ Women cannot walk down the street unless they are accompanied by a male blood relative or are wearing a burka.

-○ Men should not listen to the footsteps of women, so women should not wear high-heeled shoes.
+○ Men should not have to hear the footsteps of a woman, so women should not wear high-heeled shoes.

-○ To prevent women from being seen on the street, all residential windows on the ground and first floors should be painted or shielded.
+○ To prevent women from being seen on the street, the windows on the ground and first floors of all residential buildings should be painted or shuttered.

-○ Modify all place names that contain the word 'female.'
-'Women's Garden,' for example, is renamed 'Spring Garden.'
+○ All place names that contain the word 'female' should be modified; 'Women's Garden,' for example, was renamed 'Spring Garden.'